 The results of St Louis sclerotherapy and laser vein therapy are similar to the damaged vein breaking done and eventually being absorbed into the body.
 Most procedures require multiple treatments for both options.

-As with other cosmetic procedures, there are some expectations to consider with sclerotherapy and laser vein therapy.
+As with other cosmetic procedures, there are some expectations to consider sclerotherapy and laser vein therapy.
 Many injections including sclerotherapy may be painful since general anesthesia is not used.
 However, the treatment only takes 30-40 minutes and there is no downtime needed for recovery; patients can even return to work that very same day.
 Laser vein therapy also allows patients to return to work and other activities that same day.
 Individuals who receive laser vein therapy for larger varicose veins such as endovenous laser treatment may be recommended to wear a compression sleeve for at least a week.

 Vein Treatment from the Laser Vein Center